-1. Judicial and arbitral proceedings effect the running of a period of limitation in all legal systems considered.
+Judicial proceedings effect the running of a period of limitation in all legal systems considered.
 The United Nation Limitation Convention also recognizes the effect of a commencement of judicial proceedings on the running of a period of time in Art.
 13 and likewise for arbitration in Art.
 14. The effect can take two forms: A judicial proceeding can cause an interruption of the period of limitation, i.e. a commencement of a new period of limitation from the time of the judicial proceeding has begun.
 Judicial proceedings can also and alternatively cause a "suspension" only, i.e. a discounting of the time of the judicial proceeding in the computation of the period of limitation, so that a period that has already lapsed before the judicial proceeding began will be counted and added to the time running after the judicial proceeding has ended.
-This model of "suspension" is followed by the United Nation Limitation Convention (despite the use of the word "interruption") and in Art.
-17:107 of the European Principles on Contract Law Draft, and it is the basic solution of Arts 6 and 7 here.
+This model of "suspension" is followed by the United Nation Limitation Convention (despite the use of the word "interruption").